Cult beauty brand SK-II’s new spokesperson is a total fake

 Brand ambassadors or mascots like Progressive Insurance’s Flo or Toyota’s Jan are nothing new.
 Verizon once had Paul Macarelli—the “Can You Hear Me Now?” guy—but alas, Sprint offered a better deal, so he now represents one of Verizon’s competitors.
 The “savage” acquisition of Macarelli by Sprint represents just one of the problems of working with humans.
 Contracts are finite, disagreements can erupt over pay, and humans are prone to having opinions, emotional outbursts on Twitter, and encounters with the law.
 Digital humans, on the other hand, won’t pose the same problems to brands that real humans do, and they have the potential to cost less than their flesh-and-blood ambassadors.

 “When we go talk to big companies, they don’t really blink an eye,” says Cross.
 “Using a help desk to do customer service they could be paying an average cost of let’s say $15 per interaction—I can do that for it for a dollar already.”
+At the moment, clients pay annual subscription fees between $150,000 and millions for very high volumes, according to a representative for the company.

 Yumi is based on a real person.
 Soul Machines can use detailed face scans to build its creations, though it can also generate human faces without a reference, conjuring new people seemingly out of nothing.
 SK-II declined to provide details about the woman Yumi is based on or how the company is compensating her for the perpetual use of her likeness.